 The Message of the Watchman

-10 “You, son of man, tell the house of Israel, say this, ‘Our transgressions and our sins are on us, and we pine away in them.
-How then can we live?’”
+10 “You, son of man, tell the house of Israel this: ‘Our transgressions and our sins are on us, and we pine away in them.
+How then can we live?’
 11 Tell them, ‘As I live,” says the Lord God, ‘I have no pleasure in the death of the wicked but desire that the wicked turn from his ways and live.
-Turn, turn from your evil ways!
-For why should you die, house of Israel'”
+Turn!
+Turn from your evil ways!
+For why should you die, house of Israel?’

 13 When I tell the righteous that he will surely live, if he trusts in his righteousness, and commits sin, none of his righteous deeds will be remembered, but he will die in the sin that he has committed.
 14 Again, when I say to the wicked, “You will surely die,” if he turns from his sin, and does that which is lawful and right, 15 if the wicked restores his pledge, giving back that which he had taken in robbery, walks in the statutes of life, committing no iniquity, he will surely live.
 He will not die.
 16 None of the sins that he has committed will be remembered against him.
 He has done that which is lawful and right.
 He will surely live.